midonet/midonet/docs/design-overview.md

 The VirtualTopologyActor is a component that interacts with MidoNet's state management cluster and is responsible for all pieces of state that describe virtual network devices.
-In particular, the VTA can be used to:
+In particular, the VTA can be used to get and subscribe to the configuration of any virtual device:

-- get the configuration of a virtual port, including the port's associated filters, the port's associated services (DHCP, BGP, VPN), the port's MAC and IP addresses (e.g. in the case of a virtual router port).
+- virtual ports, including their associated filters, services (DHCP, BGP, VPN), and their MAC and IP addresses (e.g. in the case of a virtual router port).
-- get the configuration of a virtual router, including the router's associated filters, forwarding table and ARP cache.
+- virtual routers, including their associated filters, forwarding tables and ARP caches.
-- get the configuration of a virtual bridge, including the bridge's associated filters and mac-learning table.
+- virtual bridges, with their associated filters and mac-learning tables.
-- subscribe to update notifications for any of these devices.
+- filtering chains, and their lists of rules

 ### Datapath Controller

 The DP (Datapath) Controller is responsible for managing MidoNet's local kernel datapath.
-It queries the Virt-Phys mapping to discover (and receive updates about) what virtual ports are mapped to this host's interfaces.
-It uses the Netlink API to query the local datapaths, create the datapath if it does not exist, create datapath ports for the appropriate host interfaces and learn their IDs (usually a Short), locally track the mapping of datapath port ID to MidoNet virtual port ID.
+It queries the VirtToPhysicalMapper  to discover (and receive updates about) what virtual ports are mapped to this host's interfaces.
+It uses the Netlink API to query the local datapaths, create the datapath if it does not exist, create datapath ports for the appropriate host interfaces and learn their local (numeric) IDs, locally track the mapping of datapath port ID to MidoNet virtual port ID.
 When a locally managed vport has been successfully mapped to a local network interface, the DP Controller notifies the VirtualToPhysical Mapper that the vport is ready to receive flows.
 This allows other Midolman daemons (at other physical hosts) to correctly forward flows that should be emitted from the vport in question.

-The DP Controller knows when the Datapath is ready to be used and notifies the Flow Controller and the Deduplication Actor so that the latter may register for Netlink PacketIn notifications.
+The DP Controller knows when the Datapath is ready to be used and notifies other components so they may register with the datapath to receive packet notifications.

 The DP Controller is also responsible for managing overlay tunnels.
 Tunnel management is described in a separate design document.